uqqu/Cadans/README.md

 If multiple colors are specified, or `random` with `n > 1` is used, you can also define the `gradient length` and whether it should be `cyclic`.

+Gesture overlay settings are defined in the **tap** assignment and applied from it.
+They can also be specified in the hold assignment, but are still stored in the tap.
+If no tap assignment exists, it is created automatically with default values.

 ##

 ### > Name in GUI